 Simion says that Moldova and Ukraine target him because of his advocacy for the Romanian minorities in those countries.
 Some in his party favour incorporating Moldova into Romania and annexing parts of Ukraine with a large Romanian presence, further challenging those two countries’ already precarious positions.

-In June, US Secretary of State Anthony Blinken cited cooperation between Romania and other Western allies to prevent Russia from overthrowing the Moldovan government.
+In June, US Secretary of State Antony Blinken cited cooperation between Romania and other Western allies to prevent Russia from overthrowing the Moldovan government.
 He spoke at the signing ceremony of a Memorandum of Understanding on Countering Foreign State Information Manipulation.

 At the signing, Blinken warned about further Russian interference: “One of the most critical challenges that we face together and that all Allies face – and, indeed, countries in other parts of the world face – is misinformation and disinformation, a tool that’s been increasingly weaponized, particularly by Russia as it seeks to advance its interests.”